SIOP Reading Resources

 This template, created by Read Write Think.Org, can be printed and used for students to apply the GIST reading strategy.

-These are some graphic organizers you can print out and use with your students.
+These are some graphic organizers, available in both English & Spanish, can be printed out to use with your students.

 This is a blank KWL Chart you can print off and use in your classroom.

 This is the Spanish translation of a KWL chart.

 This free tool evaluates the readability of text that you enter or scan.